Saints Announce Change in Leadership of Program

-Appointed the ninth head coach in Siena Men's Lacrosse history on July 15, 2011, Svec has posted a 19-14 overall record including an impressive 10-2 mark in MAAC play in his first two seasons.
+Appointed the ninth head coach in Siena Men's Lacrosse history on July 15, 2011, Svec has posted a 41-50 (.451) overall record including an impressive 23-13 (.639) mark in MAAC play over his first seven seasons.
+He led the Saints to the MAAC Championship game in each of his first three years as well as a pair of regular season titles (2012, 2014).
+Svec was appointed to the NCAA Division I Men's Lacrosse Rules Committee in July of 2014.

-"We wanted to find somebody who could continue the success we've had and help us win games and championships, and to get things done the right way while keeping the interest of our student athletes at heart," said Director of Athletics John D'Argenio.
+"We wanted to find somebody who could continue the success we've had and help us win games and championships, and to get things done the right way while keeping the interest of our student athletes at heart," said vice president and director of athletics John D'Argenio upon Svec's hiring.
 "We found John Svec and he's the person to help us continue that success here at Siena College."

 Svec matriculated to Loudonville following a three-year stint as an assistant coach at Hobart College in the powerful ECAC Lacrosse League.
 During his tenure with the Statesmen, Svec coached six All-ECAC selections, two USILA North/South All-Stars and a USILA Scholar All-American.
 Additionally, in the spring of 2011 Svec served as an assistant coach for the North team at the 69th Annual USILA/LaxWorld North/South All-Star game.